-The Technology lunchtime discussion will be held from 12:15-1:30 p.m. at Pizzeria Caldera.
-The lunch will convene stakeholders in the Technology category for networking, discussions of challenges common to the space and a showcase of the ways Award category representatives are addressing them with their work.
+Presented by Vail Resorts, The Public Land Management Innovation lunchtime discussion will be held on Wednesday, Nov.
+1, from 12-1:30 p.m., at Pizzeria Caldera in downtown Jackson, WY.
+The discussion will convene stakeholders in the public land management sector for networking, a discussion of challenges common to the space and a showcase of the ways Award category representatives are addressing them with their work.

-The discussion is open to the public, and local stakeholders as well as SHIFT attendees are invited to participate.
+The discussion is open to the public, and local public land management stakeholders as well as SHIFT attendees are invited to participate.
 Food and beverages will be available for purchase.

-Participants are asked to leave ample time to return to the Snow King Hotel in time for the 2 p.m.
-SHIFT Summit afternoon panels.
+Participants are asked to leave ample time to return to the Snow King Hotel by 1:45 p.m. for the start of the SHIFT Summit.

 Participating organizations and their respective representatives are as follows:

 The Coalition for Outdoor Access—formerly The Outdoor Access Working Group—was formed to improve the federal special-use permitting process for outdoor recreation, education and outfitting providers.
 It aims to make the permitting systems of land management agencies more efficient, more transparent, and more responsive to the needs of guides and outfitters as well as outdoor recreation and education leaders.

 Since September 2016, steering committee members have hosted four workshops, in Denver, Salt Lake City, Olympia, and Seattle, to address the Forest Service’s ongoing work to streamline permitting processes, pivot from regulating occupancy and use to enhancing guest services through recreation special uses, and simplify and clarify environmental and resources analyses.